My Health and Ayurveda

 Consider also the notion of Prana from Vedic thought and the concept of Chi from Chinese thinkers.
 Breath is Life.

 2) Diaphragmatic breathing activates the lymphatic system.
 Note that the lymphatic system does not have a pump to move the toxicity collected.
-Note that insufficient lymphatic cleaning of the brain contributes to dementia and similar disorders.
+Note also that insufficient lymphatic cleaning of the brain contributes to dementia and similar disorders.

 Go to my Amazon page